gpizzigh-bit/OI.AI.MLEng.TakeHome/README.md

 * If running on Windows, verify that WSL2 is properly configured.
 * If issues persist, restart Docker Desktop and re-run the script.
 * To be able to run bash scripts in Windows, you may need to install the new powershell >7.5.1.

 ---

-## Kubernetes Deployment (Partial)

-Although full Kubernetes deployment is not required for this challenge, the repository includes deployment manifests in the `k8s` directory for future use.
-⚠️ Note: These configurations are not fully tested due to time constraints but should require only minor adjustments for a complete deployment.

----